RubyBarSchool/RubyBarSchool/README.md

 - Capable of self-study and self-development.

-## Good friends, good books, and a sleepy conscience: this is the ideal life. ― Mark Twain
+## Life is what happens to us while we are making other plans. ― Allen Saunders
 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rubybarschool&show_icons=true&theme=transparent)